ACCESS for ELLs (Assessing Comprehension and Communication in English State-to-State

 WIDA supports local trainers (facilitators, coordinators, or Test Administrators)

-by offering free use of its training materials related to ELP Standards, ACCESS
+by offering free use of its training materials related to ELD Standards, ACCESS

 for ELLs, and the W-APT.
 You may edit the PowerPoints, but do not post them publicly.